Who Are the Arizona Cardinals' Biggest Rivals?

 The first postseason meeting between the Cardinals and Panthers came in the NFC Divisional round in 2008, when Arizona soared to a 33-13 victory on the way to a Super Bowl appearance.
 That snapped a five-game losing skid to the Panthers, who would enact revenge six years later.

 It was the Wild Card round in 2014, and the Panthers rolled to a 27-16 victory by holding the Cardinals to just 78 yards.
-One year later, Carolina beat down Arizona again in the Conference title game, this time winning 49-15, and forcing the Cardinals into seven turnovers.
+One year later, Carolina beat down Arizona again, this time in the Conference title game by a score of 49-15.
+The Panthers forced the Cardinals into seven turnovers.
 In a highly anticipated matchup during Week 8 of the 2016 season, Arizona traveled to Carolina for a rematch, but the result was the same—in this round, it was a 30-20 win for the Panthers.

 The Cardinals and Panthers had the two best records in football when they met for the 2015 NFC title, and both quarterbacks—Carson Palmer and Cam Newton—were Heisman Trophy winners in college.